RHSoc Committee - 2020-21

 Rick Salter - Chair

-A Cumbria based mountaineer, chemist and traveller, Rick is passionate about all things outdoors - campervan living, coastal walking and cocker-spaniel Bryher.
-Along with Jen, also a Marilyn completer, they are working on a number of hill lists: Humps and mountains over 600m (Munro tops, Donalds, Simms and Nuttalls), having completed the Munros, Corbetts, Grahams, Wainwrights, Birketts, Synges, and Cumbria All Lists.
-Rick recently entered the Dodds Hall of Fame.
-Britain and Ireland focused.
+A Cumbria-based mountaineer, chemist and traveller, Rick is passionate about all things outdoors - hills, campervan living, coastal walking and cocker-spaniel Bryher.
+Along with Jen, also a Marilyn completer, they are working on a number of hill lists: Mainly mountains over 600m (Munro tops, Donalds, Simms and Nuttalls), plus the odd Hump as time permits.
+Having completed the Munros, Corbetts, Grahams, Wainwrights, Birketts, Synges, and Cumbria All Lists, Rick recently entered the Dodds Hall of Fame and with Jen is close to completing English and Welsh 2000 footers.

-Chris started bagging hills seriously at University and made his first foray to Scotland in 1966.
+Chris started bagging hills seriously at university and made his first foray to Scotland in 1966.
 He has continued in a more or less desultory fashion up to the current date.
 His only completed lists are the Wainwrights, the Nuttalls and the Munros.
 He discovered the Marilyns in the late 90s and reached the Upper Hall in 2016, since when he has largely ground to a halt.
+Chris is also currently the Membership Coordinator for RHSoc.
+He has been the Hofmeister for both Marilyns and Humps for many years.

 Climbing mountains has been a lifelong passion for Denise.
 Mostly, Denise walks with her husband, Richard.
 She finished her Corbetts in 2015 but is still working her way through Munros.
 As Denise lives in Birmingham, her main focus is on English and Welsh Tumps and Humps, but she is nearing completion of English and Welsh Marilyns.
 Internationally speaking, Denise focuses on Ultras, that is mountains with 1500m of prominence, and has done over 225 of these.
 Denise also sails, skis and kayaks and bags islands, trigs and benchmarks.